Oesophagectomy

 Eating and drinking after surgery

 You will not usually have anything to eat for the first 48 hours after surgery.
 When you are fully awake, you may have small sips of clear fluids.
 The amount of fluids you have is slowly increased.
 After a few days, when you can drink enough, you will start having small amounts of soft foods, and then normal food in smaller portions.
-This gives the new joins made during surgery some time to heal.
+This means the new joins that were made during surgery have some time to heal.
+In some hospitals you may have tests to check there are no leaks in the new join.
+This might be a CT scan.

 Feeding tube